deuxfleurs-org/garage/doc/book/reference-manual/s3-compatibility.md

 **GetBucketVersioning:** Stub implementation (Garage does not yet support versionning so this always returns "versionning not enabled").

-*Note: Ceph only supports `Expiration`, `NoncurrentVersionExpiration` and `AbortIncompleteMultipartUpload` on its Lifecycle endpoints.*

 ### Replication endpoints

 Please open an issue if you have a use case for replication.